 159

-Students will practice wiring transformers and generating electricity with photovoltaic systems.
+Students will have the opportunity to practice wiring transformers and generating electricity with photovoltaic systems.
 Students will also utilize thermal imaging technology to diagnose potential issues and develop plans for remedy and repair.

 Clock Hours